 On 3rd November 2015, the Foundation released OpenFOAM v3.0.0, the first major version of OpenFOAM to originate from the public development line,

 OpenFOAM-dev.
 It was produced primarily by CFD Direct, with a strong contribution from blueCAPE and further contributions credited to 8 other individuals.
-A patch release version, OpenFOAM v3.0.1, was released on 15th December 2015.
 In 2016, Mattijs Janssens signed the Contributor Agreement, bringing the founders of OpenFOAM together again for the release of OpenFOAM v4.0 on 28th June 2016.
+OpenFOAM v5.0 was released on 26th July 2017.

 After many years, OpenFOAM still is and always will be free to use, share and develop.
 We hope it is useful for your work in CFD and you enjoy the freedom that it gives you by being open source, e.g. in its unlimited customisation and free deployment on massively parallel computers.
 Currently, development of the next version of OpenFOAM and maintenance of the current one are principally undertaken by the team at CFD Direct — as shown by commits to the development repository — with contributions from a growing community of open source CFD enthusiasts.
 Please join the community in supporting the OpenFOAM project.